Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Design choices.md

 If all conditions are met, processing can start, otherwise the plugin exits.
 Default parameters are read from the 'Paint Configuration.json' file, where the user can select meaningful values.
 If the 'Paint Configuration.json' file is not present, a default version is created.

 For every recording, the threshold value is specified by the user in the 'Experiment Info.csv' file.
-Only recordings for which the Proces Flag is set to True are processed.
+Only recordings for which the Process Flag is set to True are processed.